 Ernest Hemingway's Haunted Key West Home

 Once Ernest Hemingway's private residence, this beautiful Key West property is now the Ernest Hemingway Home and Museum.
-The house was originally built in 1851 by marine architect, Asa Tift.
+The house was originally built in 1851 by marine architect Asa Tift.
 It was purchased by Hemingway in 1931 from the City of Key West for $8000 in back taxes.
-Boarded up and abandoned when they bought it, Ernest and his wife Pauline fixed the property up and added a great many of their own touches to the place, including the chandeliers, a pool, and a number of pieces of furniture that they had shipped from Europe.
+The house was boarded up and abandoned when they bought it, but Ernest and his wife Pauline fixed the property up and added a great many of their own touches to the place, including the chandeliers, a pool, and a number of pieces of furniture that they had shipped from Europe.
 The chandeliers are still there as well as much of the original furniture.

 The ten years that Hemingway lived in Key West with Pauline and their two sons, Patrick and Gregory, were some of the most productive of his distinguished writing career.